 Do you have any tips for dining out on a budget?
 Let us know in the comments!

-My name is Caitlyn, and I’m a graduate of Southeastern and a Marketing Representative at Pelican.
+My name is Caitlyn, and I’m a graduate of Southeastern.
 I’m a podcast enthusiast with a passion for cooking and dining out with friends.